yurimachado/theatrical-event-charger/README.md

 	* Unit Tests (TheatricalEventChargerDomain.UnitTests).

 * Repository Layer
-  * Responsible only for Persisting the data processed.
+  * Responsible only for Persisting data.
   * Composed by:
     * Abstract (TheatricalEventChargerRepository.Abstracts);
 	  * IReadOnlyRepository was created to allowing Database sharing respecting the boundaries between contexts, which is